Māori & Pasifika Mentor, Y11 Dean, Te Reo Māori Teacher, PE & Health Teacher

 All about the people

 Sarah Molisa joined Marsden in 2009 as an Early Childhood Educator in the Preschool, quickly becoming a firm favourite with our tamariki.
-Today our Preschool students still enjoy her company, but her role has extended into both the Primary and Upper Schools.
-Sarah now teaches Te Reo Māori to Preschool, Primary and Year 7 – 10 students, and PE and Health to Year 7-10s.
-2021 also saw her take on the role of Māori/Pasifika mentor.
+She now teaches Te Reo Māori to students in Years 7-12, and PE and Health to students in Years 7-10.
+2021 also saw Sarah take on the role of Māori & Pasifika Mentor.

-“My main aim in the role of Māori/Pasifika mentor is to provide a sense of wellbeing and community for our Māori and Pasifika students.
+My main aim in the role of Māori & Pasifika Mentor is to provide a sense of wellbeing and community for our Māori and Pasifika students.
 I want them to feel like they have a place at Marsden and that their families have a voice too.
 We are developing this community through whānau hui and regular meetings, and my office is a place where students can come and chat.
-As a Māori/Pasifika community we are looking at ways to strengthen relationships across all areas of the school and enable our students and staff to develop themselves as learners and teachers alike.”
+As a Māori/Pasifika community we are looking at ways to strengthen relationships across all areas of the school and enable our students and staff to develop themselves as learners and teachers alike.

 7. Staff SM - waiata-4web.jpg